BBMRI-ERIC/miabis/Structured Data/README.md

 # Structured Data

 Structured data is a set of attributes grouped together and used to describe the same subject in more detail.
-Structured data are re-used across different MIABIS components.
+Structured data are re-used across different MIABIS component and entities.
 The attributes which make up the structured data are described here together with their entity-specific attribute codes.